Lisa Robinson CQSW, Registered Counsellor; MBACP

 - coping with health issues

-£40 per 60-minute hour.
+£40 per 60-minute hour. (incl. for initial appointment).
 Longer appointments (if requested) pro-rata.
-I am happy to negotiate a lower rate for people on a low income.
+A reduced rate may be negotiated for people on a low income.

 Do feel free to discuss your situation or ask me any questions you might have - (phone or email) - without any obligation.

 Maps & Directions